x1nchen/x1nchen/README.md

 ### Hello

-A developer now focusd on FinTech
+A beckend developer focused on FinTech.